AreaLayer/.github/profile/README.md

 *AreaBit: Loans Bitcoin and stablecoins

-*Pill Satoshi: Social media for Bitcoiners on the Nostr
+*Pill Satoshi: Social media for Bitcoiners on the Nostr (iOs, Android and Web)